How Fast is USB 3.0

 |Gigabit LAN||1000 Mbps / 1Gbps|

-Supporting three speed modes (1.5, 12 and 480 megabits per second), USB 2.0 supports low-bandwidth devices such as keyboards and mice, as well as high-bandwidth ones like high-resolution webcams, scanners, printers and high-capacity storage systems.
-The deployment of USB 2.0 allowed PC industry leaders to forge ahead with the development of PC peripherals to complement existing high-performance PCs.
-In addition to improving functionality and encouraging innovation, USB 2.0 increases the productivity of user applications and allows the user to run multiple PC applications at once or several high-performance peripherals simultaneously.
+Supporting three speed modes (1.5, 12 and 480 megabits per second), the 2.0 version supports low-bandwidth devices such as keyboards and mice, as well as high-bandwidth ones like high-resolution webcams, scanners, printers and high-capacity storage systems.

-The USB 3.0 (SuperSpeed USB) standard became official on Nov.
-17, 2008 [source: Everything USB].
-USB 3.0 boasts speeds 10 times faster than USB 2.0 at 4.8 gigabits per second.
-It’s meant for applications such as transferring high-definition video footage or backing up an entire hard drive to an external drive.
+USB 3.0 (also called SuperSpeed) standard became official on Nov.
+17, 2008.
+Boasting speeds up to 10 times faster than USB 2.0 at 4.8 gigabits per second.
+The increased transfer rate speeds up the process of transferring high-definition video footage or backing up to an external drive.
 As hard drive capacity grows, the need for a high-speed data transfer method also increases.

 In other words the connections are the same on both ends of the cable with a pure USB-C cable.
-USB-C is not a new type of USB port but a new type of cable to connect USB.
-This is still new to the mainstream and peripherals and devices are slow to adopt as of July 2015.
+The Type C port is not a new type of USB port, but a new type of cable to connect USB.

 Compare USB 3.1 to USB Type C

-Type-C USB is backward-compatible with USB 3.0 and USB 2.0, but adapters or cables are required.
-On top of that there will be adapters to make Type C hosts and devices work with existing USB devices.
+Type-C USB is backward-compatible with USB 3.0 and USB 2.0, but Type C to Type A adapters or cables are required.

 Pure Type-C USB also allows for bi-directional power, so apart from charging the peripheral device, when applicable, a peripheral device could also charge a host device.
 So this one cable can transmit data as well as charge a device.